ServiceStack/locode/www/docs/code-first.md

 ### Branding

-The logo at the top left can be changed by configuring the `UiFeature` plugin from your AppHost using `ConfigurePlugin&lt;UiFeature&gt;`.
+The logo at the top left can be changed by configuring the `UiFeature` plugin from your AppHost using `ConfigurePlugin<UiFeature>`.

 ```csharp
 ConfigurePlugin<UiFeature>(feature =>